 Keeping Achilles Tang in our Home Aquarium

 The adults can grow to an average length of about 12 inches.
-Keeping a pair of AT can be challenging in a captive tank, unless a nature pair can be obtain or else it may fight till it’s death.
-A tank not smaller than 4 feet is recommand for sucessful keeping of this fish, as it required plenty of swimming space in the open water with lots of flow.
+Keeping a pair of AT can be challenging in a captive tank unless a nature pair can be obtained or else it may fight till it’s death.
+A tank not smaller than 4 feet is recommended for successful keeping of this fish, as it required plenty of swimming space in the open water with lots of flow.

 Being in the Surgeonfish Family, this fish has sharp razor-like spur in the area where the body extends into the tail, do not get along well with other same or similar species, and needs plenty of room and hiding places!